trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.0.0:
+  - New features: summon previous pet, lock in the current pet or search by name.
+  - To go back your previous pet, type '/zp back' or Shift + Left-click the MiniMap button.
+  - To lock in your current pet, type '/zp lock' or Alt + Left-click the MiniMap button.
+  - To search for a pet by name, type '/zp search name' e.g. '/zp search egbert'.
+    - Searching is case-insensitive and will find partial matches.
 - v 1.5.3: Better checking for in combat and not able to get pet info, fixed tooltip.
 - v 1.5.2: Fixed error in interaction info.
 - v 1.5.1: Removed icon from tooltip to try to avoid display problem.